Shifting Paradigms menu

 3. It reduces household spending on energy.

-Want to know more about purchasing CDM adn Gold Standard Certified Emission Reductions from this project?
+Want to know more about purchasing CDM and Gold Standard Certified Emission Reductions from this project?
 For larger amounts contact CarbonBay.
 For smaller amounts see the Go Carbon Neutral Now website of the UNFCCC.

 Partners: CarbonBay, Sudha Padmanabha, Nuetech Solar